douglasgoodman/picks/README.md

-# Show me your picks! 🏈
+# Show me your Picks! 🏈

 ## Prerequisites